rudderlabs/terraform-provider-rudderstack/README.md

   }
 }
 ```
-The above ensures that that locally built terraform provider binary is unsed instead of the one available at registry.terraform.io
+The above ensures that that locally built terraform provider binary is used instead of the one available at registry.terraform.io

 ## Test sample configuration
 Navigate to the `examples` directory.